-Observations of the ocean are required for monitoring of climate and the environment on seasonal-to-interannual-to-decadal time scale.
+Observations of the ocean are required for monitoring of climate and the environment at seasonal-to-interannual-to-decadal time scales.
 In particular, the availability of operational ocean observations is prerequisite for quality weather and ocean state forecasts.
 Already today, global and regional numerical weather prediction models, seasonal to inter-annual forecasts and climate models assimilate ocean observations to generate initial conditions or boundary conditions.

-Requirements for sea ice data are therefore closely linked to requirements for ocean and atmospheric observations and modelling in the polar regions.
+Requirements for sea state data are therefore closely linked to requirements for ocean and atmospheric observations and modelling, with a recent strong interest in the polar regions.
 Several user requirement documents have been prepared for ocean and sea ice observation from satellites.
 The following sections give an overview of some of these documents.